 May 29, 2017 - Green Drinks: “Sea Turtle Research”.
 Natalie Monterro’s presentation was about FSU’s ongoing work to understand and protect long living sea turtles and the difficult environments they must navigate to sustain their lives.

 April 24, 2017 – Green Drinks: "Leon County Fruit & Nut Exchange."
 Tabitha Frazier was our speaker about the "Leon County Fruit & Nut Exchange", a new local urban gleaning program she initiated that helps eliminate food waste by collecting excess food bounty from tree owners and getting the food to organizations that feed those in need.

-April 22, 2017 – Earth Day activities: Sustainable Tallahassee was one of four co-sponsors of the City of Tallahassee’s Earth Day/Healthy Communities Festival at Cascades Park.
+April 22, 2017 – Earth Day activities: Sustainable Tallahassee was one of four co-sponsors of the City of Tallahassee’s Earth Day/Healthy Communities Festival at Cascades Park; we had a prominent table and day-long involvement of our Water Bottle Monster.
 Also, Sustainable Tallahassee provided “greening” of the local Pridefest at Kleman Plaza.
-In addition, this day was a New Leaf Market Co-op “share day” with a percent of sales donated to Sustainable Tallahassee; our members of our Rags2Bags team were set up at both locations to support the event.
+In addition, this day was a New Leaf Market Co-op “share day” with a percent of sales donated to Sustainable Tallahassee; members of our Rags2Bags team were set up at both locations to support the event.

 April 15-16, 2017 – LeMoyne Chain of Parks Art Festival: For the second year, Sustainable Tallahassee partnered with LeMoyne to “green” the festival, a 2-day juried arts festival fundraiser for LeMoyne Center for the Visual Arts.
 We set up our Rags2Bags team, Kick Bottled Water and the Bottled Water Monster, and a team at recycle, compost, and waste stations to help with public education.
 See more HERE.